+An effective EMP integrates environmental management into the daily operations of a Company and can help to ensure that your environmental legal responsibilities are met.
 AAL/PAL understand that the majority of tenants have established environmental management frameworks, including EMPs.
 AAL/PAL does not therefore seek to provide EMP templates to tenants.
 AAL expects tenants to establish EMPs that have adequately addressed site-specific environmental risks, rather than providing generic documents that do not relate to the onairport tenant activities and unique on-airport regulatory environment.
+Utilising the services of an Environmental Consultant can typically be worthwhile in developing an initial EMP.